Close Menu

 It is important to note that the impact of the Federal Funds Rate on inflation is not immediate.
 It can take several months or even years for the effects of a change in the Federal Funds Rate to be felt in the economy.
 Therefore, it is important to monitor inflation closely to ensure that it remains within a healthy range.

-READ ALSO: Mid-Cap: definition and its role in investing
+READ ALSO: Global Depository Receipt (GDR): definition and its role in finance

 In conclusion, the Federal Funds Rate is an important tool used by the Federal Reserve to influence the economy.
 Changes in the Federal Funds Rate can have an impact on inflation, but it can take some time for the effects to be felt.
 Therefore, it is important to monitor inflation closely to ensure that it remains within a healthy range.